okteto/movies-catalog/README.md

-# Movies App
+# Movies App with Divert

-This example shows how to leverage [Okteto](https://okteto.com/) to develop an application based on microservicess.
+This example shows how to leverage [Okteto](https://okteto.com/) to develop an application based on microservices using Divert.
 Each service is deployed from its own git repository using Helm charts.
 The application consists of the following components: